maudhaugland/booktypes/_posts/2021-09-27-fantastical-titles.md

 It really looks like the title of the book, in this case *Rebecca*, is integrated in the overall design.
 You almost have to look a bit closer to see that it is in fact the title and not just a part of the decoration.
 This is actually quite clever as the character that gave her name to the title is not actually present in the book, just a ghost haunting every page and scene.
 In a way, she is a part of the background, almost invisible until you notice her and then you can never unsee or forget her again.
 Just like the title.

-Second - description - swirly, no sharp edges, circles, alt henger sammen, handwritten
+Second - description - swirly, no sharp edges, circles, alt henger sammen, sans serif, timid, low contrast,

+Handwritten - old fashioned, associations to letterwriting, calligraphy

 ### A Gothic modern classic